Special Academic Programs

 Director: Leslie Van Wagner

-The Writing & Resource Center also sponsors special workshops for faculty and students.
-In addition, the Center maintains files containing current course syllabi, assignments, and sample papers for faculty and student use.
-There are no fees for undergraduate and graduate students who take advantage of the Center’s drop in services or for full-time day students who sign up for a one-credit tutorial.
-Credit courses carry the usual tuition fee for part-time students.
+The Writing & Resource Center also sponsors special workshops for faculty and students and maintains files containing current course syllabi, assignments, and sample papers for faculty and student use.
+There are no fees for undergraduate and graduate students who take advantage of the Center’s services.

 Office of Disability Services